joysana1/mWOE/README.md

 We use publicly available benchmark datasets which is  is available at the link: https://www.kaggle.com/abhinav89/telecom-customer/data

-I uploade the data -Telecom_customer churn (100000).rar here.
+I have uploaded the data -Telecom_customer churn (100000).rar here.

 # Coding